putyourlightson/craft-sprig-core/README.md

 }
 ```

-Bootstrap the module from within your plugin/module's `init` method.
+Then bootstrap the module from within your plugin/module's `init` method.

 ```php
 use craft\base\Plugin;
 use putyourlightson\sprigcore\SprigCore;